 As part of its evaluation of the Diligence Sample, a Diligence Provider may obtain desk review valuations of the properties securing the mortgage loans in the applicable Diligence Sample.
-Some of the loans may have been acquired pursuant to DU approvals that permitted the loan seller to deliver loans with a DU Property Inspection Report (Form 2075) or an appraisal waiver (see "Credit Standards-Underwriting Process-Desktop Underwriter").
+Some of the loans may have been acquired pursuant to DU approvals that permitted the loan seller to deliver loans with a DU Property Inspection Report (Form 2075) or a value acceptance (appraisal waiver) (see "Credit Standards-Underwriting Process-Desktop Underwriter").
 For each Diligence Sample, the set of completed desk review valuations is referred to as the "Appraisal Sample."